neverbot/doom-paper/tools/wadconvert/readme.md

-# wad2json
+# wadconvert

-This is a tool to convert WAD files to JSON format.
+This is a tool to convert WAD files to JSON format and other formats.

+**Work in progress**: currently the tool converts `vertices`, `linedefs`, `sidedefs`, `sectors` and `things` to JSON format.

 The tool is built with C++ and uses the `conan` package manager to manage dependencies.

-**Work in progress**: currently the tool converts `vertices`, `linedefs`, `sidedefs`, `sectors` and `things` to JSON format.

 ## Installation